-- An employee may be able to claim discrimination.
+- An employee may be able to claim discrimination (see Other legislation).
 If a discrimination claim succeeds, compensation is not capped.

 Once you have accepted a request for flexible working you may need to make some changes.

-4.1 You will need to amend the employee’s contract of employment.
+You will need to amend the employee's contract of employment

 - You may want to agree a trial period.

-4.2 If the new arrangement changes the number of hours worked, you will need to amend the employee’s pay and holiday entitlement.
+- For example, if the new arrangement changes the number of hours worked,

 - The seating and layout of the employee's computer workstation.

 - Electrical equipment.
 Has it been tested and certified?

 - Making sure there are no trailing extension leads.

 - Adequate lighting levels, ventilation and room temperature.